 The impact on the group's financial position and financial results from the cell captive arrangements will now be recognised in terms of IFRS 17.
-The group will now recognise the insurance results in the cell arrangements as if it is the reinsurer to the cells, with direct exposure to the underlying cash flows (such as premiums, claims and attributable expenses).
+The group will now recognise the insurance results in the cell arrangements as if it is the reinsurer to the cells, with direct exposure to the underlying cash flows (such as premiums, claims, attributable expenses and taxation).